Open topic with navigation

 For additional troubleshooting steps for prior versions of Connectivity Series, see the Synergex KnowledgeBase article 100001607.

 The “Connection refused” socket error, which is 10061 (WSAECONNREFUSED) on Windows and is generally 61 (ECONNREFUSED) on UNIX and OpenVMS, indicates that the SQL Connection program can’t make a connection to the SQL OpenNet server.
-The SQL OpenNet server may not be running, it may not use the port that’s specified in the connect string (or the default port if you didn’t specify a port in the connect string), or the host specified in the connect string may be incorrect.
+The SQL OpenNet server may not be running, it may not use the port that’s specified for the client (see Port settings), or the host specified in the connect string may be incorrect.

 |1.||Use vtxping (or synxfpng with the -x option) to test your ability to connect to the server.
 (For more information see vtxping utility and synxfpng utility.)|